ANUcybernetics/embedding-trajectories-experiments/fake-panic/README.md

 ## Install/use

 I use [rye](https://rye.astral.sh) for managing my python environments these days, and this project was set up with rye.

 _However_, all the code I wrote is just in the `generate_embeddings.py` file in this folder.
 So just run that with `rye run generate_embeddings.py` and it'll prompt you for the initial text prompt and you're away.

+You'll also need to set a `REPLICATE_API_TOKEN` environment variable.
+If you're connected to SOCY, Ben can share one connected to the School's account.

 ## TODO

 - [ ] move the script stuff into the actual `fake_panic:main` function so that it can be run as a script
 - [ ] provide cli arg for number of runs and initial prompt
 - [ ] (maybe) find a better way of serialising the embeddings in the json file (base64-encoded binary?)